CES 2019: The 4 biggest trends, demystified

 "This need for more robust products to create an impervious infrastructure is becoming apparent in all geographies, so we want to see innovations that are truly resilient, which should dramatically protect and improve the lives of human beings," said Carmichael Roberts, a board member of Zero Mass Water, a CES 2018 exhibitor that uses tech to pull water directly from the the abundant oxygen in the air.

-Read more on CNET: How smart cities are quietly changing the world
+Read more at CNET: How smart cities are quietly changing the world

 Discuss: CES 2019: The 4 biggest trends, demystified